Find your Dream Job

 4. Defines “your brand” (you as the product).

 The actual length of the speech varies depending on who you speak with and what you read (30 seconds, 90 seconds, 3 minutes).
 I think the length is less important than the content (although 3 minutes would be a very long elevator ride).
-Suggestions as to style and content vary as much as the suggestions on length.
-Regardless of the length and format, it is an essential part of your job search toolkit and many times is the opening line in an interview.
+Suggestions for style and content vary as much as those for length.
+Regardless of length or format, it is an essential part of your job search toolkit and often the opening line in an interview.

 What Your Elevator Speech Should Include: